 Wine Tasting Tour

 Texas wine tasting is becoming a leading tourist attraction in Lubbock.
-This area is home to award-winning wineries and has more than 80% of Texas wine grape production growing in the fertile Lubbock soil.
+This area is home to award-winning wineries and accounts for more than 80% of Texas wine grape production, with the grapes grown in the fertile Lubbock soil.

 The largest, best-selling premium winery, Llano Estacado, was established in 1976.
 Winemaker Jason Centanni makes different varietals at the facility behind the tasting room.
 Both Presidents George H. W. Bush and his son George W. Bush. served these local wines at White House dinners.